aliyaus/lyricpy/README.md

 # Overview/Objective
 - on button click -> fetch lyrics for a single song -> sync the lyrics -> and display each line to LCD display

-# How to run
-1. run the following command in your terminal `python3 main.py`

 # Prerequisites
 ### Set API Key
 1. setup a musixmatch account and generate an API key